 Yes, Big Oven is a fairly sophisticated program, and there’s a lot that it can do.
-But the biggest thing that I, personally, wanted in a recipe program was the ability to access (and edit) all of my recipes from any computer at any time.
+But the biggest thing that I, personally, wanted in a recipe program was the ability to access (and edit) all of my recipes from any computer (or my phone) at any time.

 - On my laptop in the kitchen — when I’m cooking at home

 - On my desktop upstairs — when I’m importing and sharing recipes